 Trying to tame the beast?
 Feel like your life is out of control?

 My house in order.
 Papers filed.
 Closets organized.
-Fridge cleaned and organized.
+The fridge cleaned and organized.
 Vehicle cleaned.
 Kids backpacks and lunches ready to go.
 Everything must have a place, at least in my perfect world it should.

 Seeing one thing out-of-place can easily send me into a blur of motion as I frantically try to subdue the beast inside.
 My heart starts racing.
 My mind starts going in a million different directions.
 I start to sweat, get frustrated, and overwhelmed.